 Rule 1.
-Information sheets should be on a half sheet of 8.5" x 11" paper placed with the entry tag.
+Information sheets should be on a half sheet of 8.5"x11" paper placed with the entry tag.
 Information sheet may be in a plastic bag.
-Include the following on the information sheet:
+Include the following on the information sheet.

-- A. Where did I get the idea for this exhibit? - B. What decisions did I make to ensure this exhibit is safe for a child to use? - C. Describe two (2) characteristics of a child of this age that help in understanding the appropriateness of this exhibit for the age of the child? - D. How does this exhibit attract a child's attention?
-What can the child learn from this exhibit, or how does it promote growth and development?
+A. Where did I get the idea for this exhibit?

+- B. What decisions did I make to ensure this exhibit is safe for a child to use? - C. Describe two (2) characteristics of a child of this age that help in understanding the appropriateness of this exhibit for the age of the child? - D. How does this exhibit attract a child's attention?
+What can the child learn from this exhibit, orhow does it promote growth and development?

 Rule 2.
-Educational Exhibit - Refer to Rule 10 under the 4-H, FFA and Scouts: General Rules & Regulations.
+Eudcational Exhibit - Refer to Rule 10 under the 4-H, FFA and Scouts: General Rules & Regulations.

-- \Class 58.
-Toy, Game, or Activity Made for Baby (birth-18 months) - \Class 59.
-Toy, Game, or Activity Made for Toddler (18 months- 3 years) - \Class 60.
-Toy, Game, or Activity Made for Preschooler (3-5 years) - \Class 61.
-Toy, Game, or Activity Made for Grade School Child (6-9 years) - \Class 62.
-Activity with a Younger Child-Exhibit should be a poster or scrapbook showing 4-H'er working with a child age 0 - 8 years.
-May show a specific activity such as making something with the child, or other child care and interactions as the 4-H'er chooses.
-May include photos, captions, story, or essay. - \Class 63.
-Babysitting Kit \Class 64.
-Family Involvement Entry-Exhibit should show an activity that the family did together.
-It might include making something such as a doll house or feed bunk.
-Item may be exhibited if desired.
-Other possibilities include a house or farm clean-up project, a family reunion, a celebration of a family milestone, a trip or vacation, moving, a community service project, etc. Photographs are encouraged.
-Photographs should show family participation, not just the completed item.
-Participation by all family members is important.
-Attach a card listing family names and what each person did to prepare for the event, to make the item, or to participate in the activity.
+- Class 48.
+Toy, Game, or Activity Made for Baby (Birth 18 Months of Age) - Class 49.
+Toy, Game, or Activity Made for Toddler (18 Months 3 Years of Age) - Class 50.
+Toy, Game, or Activity Made for Preschooler (3 5 Years of Age) - Class 51.
+Toy, Game, or Activity made for Grade School Child (6 9 Years of Age) - Class 52.
+Activity with a Younger Child Exhibit Should Be a Poster os Scrapbook Showing 4-H Member Working With a Child Age 0 8 Years.
+May Show a Specific Activity Such as Making Something With the Child, or Other Child Care and Interactions as the 4-H Member Chooses.
+May Include Photos, Captions, Story or Essay. - Class 53.
+Babysitting Kit

-\Class 65.
+Class 54.
+Family Involvement Entry - Exhibit Should Show an Activity That the Family Did Together.
+It Might Include Making Something Such as a Doll House or Feed Barn.
+Item May be Exhibited if Desired.
+Other Possibilities Include a House or Farm Clean-Up Project, a Family Reunion, a Celebration of a Family Milestone, a Trip or Vacation, Moving, a Community Service Project, etc. Photographs are Encouraged.
+Photographs Should Show Family Participation, Not Just the Completed Item.
+Participation by All Family Members is Important.
+Attach a Card Listing Family Names and What Each Person Did to Prepare for the Event, To Make the Item, or to Participate in the Activity.
+Class 55.
 Family History Scrapbook